vtex-apps/sku-list/docs/README.md

 }
 ```

-This component will check if the logged in user has all conditions rules specified in the Trade Policy configuration.
-If not the user will be redirected to `/login`.
-If allowed, it will render the page.

 ## Customization

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).